tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ClientKeyShare/ServerKeyShare exchange.

 This master secret value is used to generate the record protection keys used for the handshake, as described in {{key-calculation}}.
-It is also used with TLS Exporters {{RFC5705}}.

 Once the hs_master_secret has been computed, the premaster secret SHOULD be deleted from memory.

-Once the last non-Finished message has been sent, the client and server then compute the master secret which will be used for the remainder of the session:
+Once the last non-Finished message has been sent, the client and server then compute the master secret which will be used for the remainder of the session.
+It is also used with TLS Exporters {{RFC5705}}.

        master_secret = PRF(hs_master_secret, "extended master secret",
                            session_hash)
                            [0..47];

 If the server does not request client authentication, the master secret can be computed at the time that the server sends its Finished,